ilioscio/bethanyWeb/README.md

 - Works in Windows High Contrast mode

 When editing content, please keep these in mind:
-- Always fill in `alt="..."` on any images you add — describe what's in the photo
+- Always fill in `alt="..."` on any images you add, describe what's in the photo
 - Don't use color alone to convey meaning (e.g. don't say "click the red button")
-- Keep link text descriptive — "Learn about our worship services" is better than "click here"
+- Keep link text descriptive for blind users "Learn about our worship services" is better than "click here"

 ---

 ## Getting Help

-If something breaks or you're not sure how to make a change, the best approach is to share the file with whoever built the site originally.
-Even small questions are fine — it's much easier to help with a small question than to fix something after an unintended change has been made.
+If something breaks or you're not sure how to make a change, the best approach is to share the file with the original site designer.
+Even small questions are fine, he doesn't mind - it's easier to help with a small question than to fix something after an unintended change has been made.

 When asking for help, it's useful to describe: